Targoman/E4MT/README.md

 # Features
 * Normalization

   E4MT normalizer converts different forms of characters to their canonical form.
 This operation covers the all UTF-8 2-byte characters.
-For example, the Persian   letter “ ‫ك‬ ” has 32 different Unicodes!)
+For example, the Persian   letter “ ‫ك‬ ” has 32 different Unicodes!

 * Spell correction

   A module for correcting common Persian spelling mistakes.
 Modifications include:
-    * Identify compound words and separate their parts using "zwnj" character.
-(Using predefined lists containing verb stems, adjectives, adverbs, and nouns, the spell correction module examines n-grams present in the sentence to determine   if it can be decomposed using any valid inflection rule.
-The identified segments are then concatenated using "zwnj" character.)
+    * Identify compound words and separate their parts using "zwnj" character (Using predefined lists containing verb stems, adjectives, adverbs, and nouns, the spell correction module examines n-grams present in the sentence to determine if it can be decomposed using any valid inflection rule.
+The identified segments are then concatenated using "zwnj" character).
     * Correction of common spelling mistakes in Persian language.
     * Correction of some common spelling mistakes frequently encountered in Persian digital contents.
 For example, a common mistake in building PDF from Persian documents is that glyph of characters are saved instead of their Unicodes.